-The diagram above demonstrates that a church can still have a great influence in a person's life, whether young or old.
-However, where those influences come from changes over time.
-On the left are the individual relationships (i.e., Sharing Life and a person's individual leadership development opportunities).
-On the right are ministry programs, and in particular the transitions between them.
+The diagram above demonstrates that a church can still have a great influence in people's lives as they transition from youth to being older.
+In order to continue that influence, the means of achieving it needs to shift.
+On the left are the individual relationships (i.e. Sharing Life and a person's individual leadership development opportunities).
+On the right are ministry programs and in particular the transitions between them.
 All things being equal, a church can have a significant impact on a young person's life throughout all stages.
-However, those collective ministry programs will likely be most significant in a child's faith development.
+Those collective ministry programs will likely be most significant in a child's faith development.
 The individual relationships, while important, will not yet be as impactful due to the nature of the adult-child relationship.
 However, notice as a child gets older, the ministry programs' impact begins to decrease.
 This is not to suggest that they aren't useful.
-However, their overall impact will not be as significant.
+But their overall impact will not be as significant.
 Inversely, those individual developments (both in Sharing Life relationships and in their own leadership development opportunities) will have a larger bearing on that individual.